Tom Wills: Rugby School

 Like other English public schools, Rugby had evolved its own variant of football.
-The game in Wills' era—a rough and highly defensive struggle often involving hundreds of boys—was confined to a competition amongst the houses.
+The game in Wills's era—a rough and highly defensive struggle often involving hundreds of boys—was confined to a competition amongst the houses.
 Spanning his school years, Wills is one of the few players whose on-field exploits feature in the newspapers' otherwise brief match reports.
 His creative play and "eel-like agility" baffled the opposition, and his penchant for theatrics endeared him to the crowds.
 One journalist noted his use of "slimy tricks", a possible early reference to his gamesmanship.
 As a "dodger" in the forward line who served his house's kicker, he took long and accurate shots at goal.
 Wills also shone in the school's annual athletics carnival and frequently won the long-distance running game Hare and Hounds.

 Wills cut a dashing figure with "impossibly wavy" hair and blue, almond-shaped eyes that "[burnt] with a pale light".
 By age 16 at 5'8" he had already outgrown his father.
 In Lillywhite's Guide a few years later he measured in at 5'10" and it was written that "few athletes can boast of a more muscular and well-developed frame".

 Consumed by sport, Wills fell behind in academics, much to his father's chagrin.
 One schoolmate recalled that he "could not bring himself to study for professional work" after "having led a sort of nomadic life when a youth in Australia".
 Suffering from homesickness, Wills decorated his study with objects to remind him of Australia, including Aboriginal weapons.
 In a letter to Tom, Horatio informed him that his childhood friends, the Djab wurrung, often spoke about him: "They told me to send you up to them as soon as you came back."